WCZX: MIX/NOW 97-7

 During the Fall of 2003, Mix 97 added recurrent songs as well as a few current hits.
 The 1960s music was almost completely gone, but the station now focused on the 1970s, 1980s, and 1990s.
 In January 2004, the station began to play more current product and evolved into a Mainstream AC leaning toward 1980s and 1990s music.
 In March of that year, Mix 97 added John Tesh's syndicated nightly program to go against the popular Delilah After Dark program heard on rivals WRNQ and WHUD.
 Musically, the station is a cross of the two being more upbeat than WRNQ and tighter formatted than WHUD.

 The mid-2000s saw other changes with Randy Turner being released in early-2006 only to take a position as Production Director at Pamal Broadcasting in Beacon.
 In March 2006, WZAD's simulcast with WCZX would be discontinued as they began to simulcast WKXP; with this move came a modification of the on air name to Mix 97-7.
 Joe Limardi, a Cumulus veteran whose regional work included WDBY in the Danbury area, supplanted Turner as program director in April 2006.
 Steve Frankenberry replaced Randy as afternoon host.
 Eventually, Frankenberry took over the program director position as well.
 Rick Knight then succeeded Frankenberry as PD/afternoons in 2015.

 In October 2008, news director and morning show co-host Brian Jones was laid off in a cost-cutting move after 19 years with WCZX; he was picked up one month later by Pamal Broadcasting.

 On February 25, 2010, Suzy Garcia and Bob Miller both were laid off due to a change in direction at Mix 97-7.
 The AC format was upgraded to a Hot AC format playing music from Today along with big hits from the 1990s and 2000s.

 On August 30, 2013, a deal was announced in which Cumulus would swap its stations in Dubuque, Iowa and Poughkeepsie, New York (including WCZX) to Townsquare Media in exchange for Peak Broadcasting's Fresno, California stations.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare, Peak, and Dial Global are all controlled by Oaktree Capital Management.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare, Peak, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.